-For acute and long-term MI management, cost data are elaborated basing on three-year follow-up data reported for Italian MI survivors [34].
-The costs attributed to the other clinical events considered are equaled to the corresponding DRG-based tariff [33] paid to the hospitals by the SSN.
+For acute and long-term MI management, cost data are elaborated basing on three-year follow-up data reported for Italian MI survivors [32].
+The costs attributed to the other clinical events considered are equalled to the corresponding DRG-based tariff paid to hospitals by the Italian NHS [31].

-Other AC related costs considered are related to dyspepsia management (\notin 71.46/year [35], rates of dyspepsia from ARISTOTLE for apixaban and warfarin, from adjusted indirect comparison for dabigatran, and assumed equal to apixaban for rivaroxaban) and to renal function monitoring for dabigatran treated patients at risk (19.4%, according to RELY data), equaled to the corresponding tariff of \notin 8.16 [33].
+Other AC related costs considered are related to dyspepsia management (\notin 71.46/year [33], rates of dyspepsia from ARISTOTLE for apixaban and warfarin, from adjusted indirect comparison for dabigatran, and assumed equal to apixaban for rivaroxaban) and to renal function monitoring for dabigatran treated patients at risk (19.4%, according to RELY data), equalled to the corresponding tariff of $\in 8.16$ [31].

-All historical cost data have been actualized to 2013 values using official indices [22].
+All historical cost data have been actualized to 2013 values using official indices [22] (Table V).